SomeCodecat/simple-subsonic-rest-api/README.md

 ## Features

-- Simple JSON Endpoints: Provides easy-to-use endpoints for library statistics and detailed lists.
+- **Simple JSON Endpoints**: Provides easy-to-use endpoints for library statistics and detailed lists.
-- Handles Subsonic Auth: Manages all salt-and-token authentication automatically.
+- **Handles Subsonic Auth**: Manages all salt-and-token authentication automatically.
+- **Secure**: Protects your proxy endpoints with a required API key.
+- **Performant**: Caches Subsonic API responses to reduce load and improve speed.
+Cache duration is configurable.
-- Containerized: Runs as a minimal and efficient Docker container using Python and Flask.
+- **Containerized**: Runs as a minimal and efficient Docker container using Python and Flask.
+- **Advanced Glance Widget**: Comes with a feature-rich Glance widget template that includes:
+  - Interactive tooltips on hover to browse artists, albums, and songs.
+  - Client-side search and sorting within tooltips.
+  - Dynamic links that take you directly to the item in your Subsonic server.
+  - Highly configurable to enable/disable features.

 ## Deployment Guide